opensensorhub/osh-docs/docs/osh-node/dev-docs/sensor-drivers/driver-guide.md

 If you choose to build without testing, you may run `./gradlew build -x test`.

 :::warning
-pay attention to errors, see docs page about common errors and troubleshooting
+Pay attention to the errors that come up.
+Please see the section on [Common Errors and Troubleshooting](../common-errors/tips.md)
 :::

 ## Debugging